maddox/youtub3r/README.md

 ### Pinchflat

+Ensure `Download Metadata` is enabled in the Media Profile you are using with Pinchflat.
+This will create the `info.json` files that youtub3r needs to read the metadata.

-Pinchflat defaults to organizing videos for each Source into their own directory.
+[Pinchflat](https://github.com/kieraneglin/pinchflat) defaults to organizing videos for each Source into their own directory.
 But the default Media Profile puts each video into its own directory.
 We suggest against this.
 Instead, format the `output path template` to something like this:

     /{{ source_custom_name }}/{{ upload_yyyy_mm_dd }}-{{ title }}.{{ ext }}